 Welcome to our curriculum section.
-At Central Primary we believe it is very important that children have access to a board, exciting and challenging curriculum.
+At Central Primary we believe it is very important that children have access to a broad, balanced, exciting and challenging curriculum.

-The curriculum at Central Primary School follows a thematic topic based structure which covers the National Curriculum points of study in a way that makes learning interesting and engaging for our pupils.
+The curriculum at Central Primary School is based around our school values of curiosity, kindness, forgiveness, persistence and hope and follows a structure which covers the National Curriculum points of study in a way that is both carefully sequenced and makes learning interesting and engaging for our pupils.
 The design of the curriculum takes into account the needs of the pupils who attend Central Primary.
 It values their diversity and aims to build on their experiences.

-As a school we are passionate about all curriculum areas but have significant strenghts in the Creative Arts and Languages.
+As a school we are passionate about all curriculum areas but have significant strengths in the Creative Arts and Languages.

-More information about our curriculum can be found via the individual year group pages in the menu on the left hand side.
+More information about our curriculum can be found via the curriculum subject pages and the individual year group pages in the menu on the left hand side.

 Phonics and Reading